satra/thelittlecorner/vitae.rst

 7.	**Ghosh, S.S.**, Tourville, J.A. and Guenther, F.H.
 (2008) A neuroimaging study of premotor lateralization and cerebellar involvement in the production of phonemes and syllables.
 Journal of Speech, Language and Hearing Research.
 51(5):1183-202.
 8. Klein, A., **Ghosh, S.S.**, Avants, B., Yeo, B.T.T, Fischl, B., Ardekani, B., Gee, J.C., Mann, J.J., Parsey, R.V.
 (2010).
 Evaluation of volume-based and surface-based brain image registration methods.
 Neuroimage.
 9.      **Ghosh, S.S.**, Kakunoori, S., Augustinack, J., Nieto-Castanon, A., Kovelman, I., Gaab, N., Christodoulou, J.A., Triantafyllou, C., Gabrieli, J.D., Fischl, B. (2010).
 Evaluating the Validity of Volume-Based and Surface-Based Brain Image Registration for Developmental Cognitive Neuroscience Studies in Children 4-to-11 Years of Age.
 Neuroimage.
-10. Cai, S., **Ghosh, S**, Guenther, F., Perkell, J. (In press).
+10. Cai, S., **Ghosh, S**, Guenther, F., Perkell, J. (2010).
 Adaptive Auditory Feedback Control of the Production of Formant Trajectories in the Mandarin Triphthong /iau/ and its Pattern of Generalization.
 Journal of the Acoustical Society of America.
-11. Hinds, O., **Ghosh, S.**, Thompson, T.W., Yoo, J.J., Whitfield-Gabrieli, S., Triantafyllou, C., Gabrieli, J.D.
-(In press) Computing moment to moment BOLD activation for real-time neurofeedback.
-Neuroimage
-12.     **Ghosh, S.,** Matthies, M.,  Maas, E., Hanson, A., Tiede, M., Menard, L., Guenther, F., Lane, H., Perkell, J. (In press) An investigation of the relation between sibilant production and somatosensory and auditory acuity.
+11.     **Ghosh, S.,** Matthies, M.,  Maas, E., Hanson, A., Tiede, M., Menard, L., Guenther, F., Lane, H., Perkell, J. (2010) An investigation of the relation between sibilant production and somatosensory and auditory acuity.
 Journal of the Acoustical Society of America
-13. Brunner, J., **Ghosh, S.**, Hoole, P., Matthies, M., Tiede, M., & Perkell, J. (In press) The influence of auditory acuity on acoustic variability and the use of motor equivalence during adaptation to a perturbation.
+12. Brunner, J., **Ghosh, S.**, Hoole, P., Matthies, M., Tiede, M., & Perkell, J. (2010) The influence of auditory acuity on acoustic variability and the use of motor equivalence during adaptation to a perturbation.
 Journal of Speech, Language and Hearing Research.
+13. Hinds, O., **Ghosh, S.**, Thompson, T.W., Yoo, J.J., Whitfield-Gabrieli, S., Triantafyllou, C., Gabrieli, J.D.
+(2011) Computing moment to moment BOLD activation for real-time neurofeedback.
+Neuroimage
+14. Golfinopoulos, E., Tourville, J.A., Bohland, J.W., **Ghosh, S.S.**, Nieto-Castanon, A., Guenther, F.H.
+(In press) fMRI investigation of unexpected somatosensory feedback perturbation during speech, NeuroImage.
+DOI: 10.1016/j.neuroimage.2010.12.065.

 Proceedings in Refereed Conferences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~